-Each intern has the responsibility, in consultation with his advisor, of creating a research design for the project he will undertake during his internship.
+All interns have the responsibility, in consultation with their advisor, of creating a research design for the project they will undertake during their internship.

 All interns, as a course requirement, will prepare a paper linking selected concepts and theories with various problems and interactions found in their agencies.
 The faculty will assign each intern a project advisor who will work with and supervise each intern's project.
 The intern's project advisor will have the major responsibility for evaluating the intern's performance and paper after the completion of the internship.